-There are three different categories of acronym you will typically see: Legal requirements, organizations, and specific standards.
+There are three different categories of IT security acronyms you will typically see:

 When looking at IT certifications, it is important to look up what a company claims to have.
 A company that says they are “HITRUST Certified” is saying that an auditor has evaluated them and found they meet the CSF standards published by the HITRUST organization.
 That also means there is no such thing as “HIPAA Certified” because HIPAA is a law, not a list of standards or certification.
 A more accurate designation would be “HIPAA Compliant.”